rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: afterRemoveUnit

+	:param String unitId:

+	.. raw:: html

-	:param String unitId: id of the unit which is open in editor
+		id of the unit which is open in editor